-For first time students, I recommend purchasing the book Vinyasa Krama Mandiram from this website (link below), and begin to practice at least the start of Moon Sequence and the Sunshine Sequence (the first half of each) for at least 6 months prior to a course with me.
+Also, for first time students, I recommend purchasing the book Vinyasa Krama Mandiram (page link below), and begin to practice at least the start of Moon Sequence and the Sunshine Sequence (the first half of each) for at least 6 months prior to a course with me.
 I also recommend attending any online classes that you can.
 This will best prepare you for the course.